-The charts below show the progression of market penetration of selected technologies in the U.S. from 1990 to 2011.
-Certain technologies such as multivalve cylinder heads, variable valve timing, and 6-speed automatic transmissions have shown dramatic increases in market penetration.
-Other technologies, such as gasoline direct injection are showing rapid penetration, but are at a comparatively early point in adoption.
+91. The charts below show the progression of market penetration of selected technologies in the United States of America from 1990 to 2011.
+Certain technologies such as multivalve cylinder heads, variable valve timing, and 6-speed automatic transmissions

-Figure 3: Penetration of Engine Technologies 1990-2011
+Figure 3 Penetration of Engine Technologies 1990-2011